Moving from Denmark to Sweden

 Nordic and EU/EEA citizens

-As a Nordic citizen, you do not need to apply for a residence permit in Sweden.
+As a Nordic citizen, you do not need a residence permit to live in Sweden.

-If you are a citizen of an EU/EEA member state, you are eligible to study, work or live in Sweden without a residence permit – provided that you can support yourself.
-Otherwise, you are required to apply for a residence permit in Sweden.
-You apply for your right to remain at the Swedish Migration Agency (Migrationsverket).
+If you are a citizen of an EU/EEA country, you can study, work and live in Sweden without a residence permit, provided that you can support yourself financially.
+Otherwise, you may need to apply for a right of residence through the Swedish Migration Agency, Migrationsverket.

-More information for Nordic and EU citizens on migrationsverket.se
+Read about residence rules for Nordic and EU citizens at migrationsverket.se

-If you are not a citizen of a Nordic or EU/EEA country and are moving to Sweden to work, then you should apply for and have been granted a work permit before entering Sweden.
-The work permits are issued by the Swedish Migration Agency (Migrationsverket).
-You can read more about the rules and find guidelines on how to apply on their website.
+If you are not a citizen of a Nordic or EU/EEA country and plan to move to Sweden for work, you must apply for and receive a work permit before entering Sweden.

-Applying for studying and researching in Sweden as a non-EU/EEA-citizen
+Read about studying and researching in Sweden at Migrationsverket

-If you already hold a Danish work permit, you risk losing this permit if you leave Denmark.
-Please contact New to Danmark (Ny i Danmark) for more information if this applies to you.
+If you already have a Danish work permit, you may lose your permit if you leave Denmark.
+Contact Ny i Danmark for more information if this applies to you.

 5.